abiiranathan/cipherkit/docs/crypto.md

 This module provides cryptographic functions for generating cryptographically secure random numbers, password hashing, key generation, encryption, decryption, and random number generation using different algorithms like ChaCha20, Mersenne Twister, and Argon2id.

+It uses the C23 features like boolean, nullptr, constexpr.

 ## Table of Contents

 - [Crypto Module Documentation](#crypto-module-documentation)
   - [Table of Contents](#table-of-contents)
   - [Installation](#installation)